-Introductory Econometrics I 0.5 unit Prerequisites: ECON 1102, and either MATH 2209 or 3304 An introduction to linear estimation in the context of the classical model.
-Problems caused by violation of the assumptions of the classical model are also discussed, together with appropriate methods of estimation.
+Introductory Econometrics I

+Prerequisites: ECON 1102, and either MATH 2209 or 3304 An introduction to linear estimation in the context of the classical model.
+Problems caused by violation of the assumptions of the classical model are also discussed. together with appropriate methods of estimation.

-Introductory Econometrics II Prerequisite: ECON 3341
+Introductory Econometrics II